Against geometry: Nonstandard general relativity: Solution of the vacuum equation

-Now comes a pitfall for the well informed reader.
-In the books (e.g. [3], eq.(8.1.4)) the line element (2.12) is transformed to the so-called ``standard form'' by redefining the radial coordinate as follows
+Now we discuss again the subtle point of coordinate transformations.
+In other books the line element (2.2) is transformed to the so-called standard form by redefining the radial coordinate as follows